Antrikshy/antrikshy.github.io/_posts/2016-08-26-how-i-got-started-with-programming-side-projects.md

 - Build a command line utility that makes your life easier ([example](https://github.com/Antrikshy/ignr.py)).
 - Design some sort of framework (design or otherwise) for others to build their own projects on top of ([example](https://github.com/Antrikshy/Tinseltown.js)).
 - Get a Raspberry Pi, set up Arch Linux, [make it accessible over the web]({% post_url 2015-12-13-make-your-raspberry-pi-accessible-over-the-web-an-arch-linux-guide %}) via SSH, connect sensors to it and monitor your room temperature and other things.
 Even if there isn't much programming involved, there's a lot to learn here.
-- Create a reddit bot!
+- Create a Reddit bot!
 Fulfill someone's request on [/r/RequestABot](https://www.reddit.com/r/RequestABot/), and look at [/r/botwatch](https://www.reddit.com/r/botwatch/) for help and inspiration.

 The important thing to do first is to get your ball rolling. **As you work on software projects, you will inevitably find cool things on GitHub that inspire you**.
 Keep an eye out for what other people do, and try to incorporate those things into your own projects.
 As a web design hobbyist, I am always on the lookout for interesting approaches to breadcrumb navigation, single-page web apps and other UX elements.
 If you like designing mobile apps, browse the app store of your choice and find inspiration.
 Search for languages and technologies of your choice on GitHub to see what others are up to.